 While the drugs listed above consist of both legal and illegal drugs, the way that they each interact with the body is essentially the same.
 Stimulants can be taken orally, injected, snorted, or smoked.
 When the drug is absorbed in a large amount quickly, the user can experience what’s known as a “rush”.

 The drug will increase certain types of cellular signalling and increase different process throughout the body.
-One of the more notable effects on the brain is the subsequent rapid increase of dopamine release.
-Stimulants cause the brain to become flooded with dopamine, also known as the “feel good” chemical in the brain.
+One of the more notable effects on the brain is the subsequent rapid increase of dopamine Stimulants cause the brain to become flooded with dopamine, also known as the “feel good” chemical in the brain.
 This causes an overwhelming feeling of increased energy, attention, alertness, and overall well-being or euphoria.

 Also, the cardiovascular system (particularly the heart and blood vessels) get sped up throughout the body.
 Stimulant users will experience an increase of their blood pressure and their heartbeat.
 Stimulants cause the heart to pump faster and work harder, increasing blood pressure and stress on the blood vessels.
 This can obviously lead to various health complications, mild and sometimes severe in nature.